xaviergonz/mobx-node/README.md

 and it will be kept in sync with the Y.js state.

-Note that this sync is two-way, so if Y.js state gets updated (manually or via an remote state update), the MobX observable will get updates as well.
+Note that **the sync is two-way**, so if Y.js state gets updated (manually or via a remote state update), the MobX observable will get updates as well.
 All that means that this:

 ```ts
 yjsDoc.transact(() => {